Board of Directors

 Segeleon has litigated cases at all of the state level courts and appellate courts (Court of Appeals and Supreme Court), and appears regularly in both District and Circuit Courts.
 Mr. Segeleon is a member of the Kentucky Bar Association, the Louisville Bar Association, and is admitted to practice in both the Eastern and Western Districts of Kentucky for the United States District Court.

-Segeleon is a proud member of Our Lady of Lourdes Catholic Church, where his 3 children attend, and where he spends most of his free time coaching soccer, football, and basketball.
+Segeleon is a proud member of Our Lady of Lourdes Catholic Church, where his 2 youngest children attend, and where he spends most of his free time coaching soccer, and football.
+His oldest son attends Louisville Trinity High School.
 His wife is Dr. Jenny Segeleon, a pediatrician and former COPES Board member, who also spends her free time with their 3 children and gardening.

 Segeleon has served on the COPES Board of Directors since 1999 in various capacities.
-He served as Vice-President from 2000-2003; President from 2003-2011, and currently serves as a Member-at-Large.
+He served as Vice-President from 2000-2003; President from 2003-2011, and currently serves as a Treasurer.

 George has spent his life in Louisville.
 He married June Hopewell and they have four children.
 He graduated from St. Xavier High School in 1950 and from Bellarmine University's first class in 1954.
 He holds a BA in Accounting from Bellarmine University.
 He is currently a member of St. Bernadette's Church where he serves as a lector.
 He is also active with the church's Men's Group.